real-general-iroh/mailcord/README.md

 # Mailcord

-**Mailcord** is a GPLv3-licensed Python application that bridges your IMAP email inbox with Discord, forwarding emails as rich embeds to Discord users or channels.
+**Mailcord** is a GPLv3-licensed Python application that bridges your IMAP email inbox with Discord, forwarding emails as rich embeds to Discord users.
 It is configurable, lightweight, and designed for ease of deployment with Docker or Docker Compose.

 ## Features
 - Fetches unseen emails from any IMAP-compatible server (e.g., Gmail).